b-cao/hib/README.md

 Completed the Product Services Implementation file

+I think there is still an error with the annotations; # of purchase rows ≠ 1000

 Notes:

 1. Read the project documentation and follow the guided steps to see what we need to do next